Lung cancer, dies at 56 after going to the doctor 26 times. "It's a backache" - Breaking Latest News

 The wrong diagnosis

 The woman had turned to the national health service complaining of pain for 3 months.
 But she was told only that she had back problems.
 She always came home with painkillers.
 Now, the Xustiza Superior Court in Galicia has sentenced the Servizo Galego de Saúde (Sergas) to death.
 Consequently, they will have to compensate the family of the deceased with 20,000 euros.
 In particular, 10,000 euros for her widower and 5,000 euros for each of the couple’s children (plus interest for the last seven years).
-This is the verdict of the sentence to which EL ESPAÑOL had access.
+This is the verdict of the sentence to which you had access THE SPANISH.

 Pain